open-quantum-safe/oqs-demos/wireshark/README.md

+# DEPRECATED

+> [!Warning]
+> This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).

 This directory contains a Dockerfile that builds wireshark that is patched to understand the OIDs and codepoints in TLS 1.3 that are supported by OQS-OpenSSL.

 ## Quick start